FreeOrbit4D: Training-Free Arbitrary Camera Redirection for Monocular Videos via Foreground-Complete 4D Reconstruction: Experiments and Applications

-\textbf{Qualitative Results.} We present qualitative comparisons in Figs.~\ref{fig:qualitative_comparison}, \ref{fig:qualitative_comparison_supp}, and \ref{fig:multi_trajectory_results}.
-In Fig.~\ref{fig:qualitative_comparison}, we evaluate our method on two challenging scenarios: Swing'' (top) and BMX'' (bottom).
-As visualized in the top-left insets, these sequences pose significant challenges, including rapid foreground motion, thin structures (e.g., swing ropes), and large-scale camera displacement.
-The baseline methods exhibit two distinct types of failures.
-ReCamMaster~\cite{25iccv/recammaster} and EX4D~\cite{25arxiv/ex4d} suffer from structural disintegration on fast-moving subjects, producing blurred limbs or severe ghosting artifacts as the temporal correspondence collapses.
-Meanwhile, TrajectoryCrafter~\cite{25iccv/trajectorycrafter} and GEN3C~\cite{25cvpr/gen3c} struggle to maintain global geometric layout under large perspective shifts, leading to unnatural geometric warping and semantic drift.
-In contrast, our method generates high-fidelity frames with sharp details and stable geometry across both sequences.
-By anchoring pixels to the explicit geometry-complete 4D proxy, we effectively resolve single-view ambiguity and handle complex disocclusions—such as the background regions revealed by the biker's motion.
-This ensures that the generated content remains physically plausible and temporally consistent.

-Figure~\ref{fig:qualitative_comparison_supp} provides additional comparisons across more diverse outdoor environments and dynamic objects.
-Furthermore, Fig.~\ref{fig:multi_trajectory_results} showcases results under multiple user-specified trajectories, highlighting the flexibility and precision of our trajectory control.
+\paragraph{Qualitative Results} We present qualitative comparisons in Fig.~\ref{fig:swing}, Fig.~\ref{fig:qualitative_comparison}, and Fig.~\ref{fig:multi_trajectory_results}.
+In the ``Swing'' scenario (Fig.~\ref{fig:swing}), which involves rapid foreground motion and thin structures (swing ropes), TrajectoryCrafter, GEN3C, and CogNVS~\cite{chen2025cognvs} exhibit geometric distortions and semantic drift as the camera rotates.
+ReCamMaster and EX-4D fail to preserve the structural integrity of the human body, producing blurred limbs or ghosting artifacts under large viewpoint changes.
+In contrast, our method generates high-fidelity frames with sharp details and stable geometry by leveraging the foreground-complete 4D proxy to resolve single-view ambiguity.
+Fig.~\ref{fig:qualitative_comparison} provides additional comparisons across diverse scenes, and Fig.~\ref{fig:multi_trajectory_results} showcases results under multiple user-specified trajectories, highlighting the flexibility of our trajectory control.